Swedish title: Spanska: Kandidatkurs

 Kursen ger fördjupade kunskaper om språk och litteratur i Spanien och Spanskamerika.
 Den innehåller ett vetenskapligt fokus på språk och litteratur och uppmärksammar vetenskaplig metod.
 Kursen avslutas med en kandidatuppsats.
 Under hela kursen tränas den muntliga och skriftliga språkfärdigheten ytterligare.

-- The History of Spanish Literature as a Scholarly Discipline, 7.5 ECTS
+- The History of Spanish Literature as a Scholarly Discipline, 7.5 credits

-- Spanish Linguistics as a Scholarly Discipline, 7.5 ECTS
+- Spanish Linguistics as a Scholarly Discipline, 7.5 credits

 Second Admission Round / Nationell ansökningsomgång